EjikeJosephUche/typescriptUserAuthenticationAndAuthrization/README.md

 - **/src:** This is the folder where all my Typescript code resides.
 - **/controllers:** Contains the controller layer that handles HTTP requests and invokes service methods to perform the necessary actions.
 The NoteController.ts file defines routes like getNote, getNotes, createNote, updateNote, and deleteNote.

+- **/interface:** contains typed interface for the various Notes and users

+- **/models:** contains the database logic for the users and the notes

 - **/models:** Contains the Mongoose schema and model.
 The NoteModel.ts file defines the structure of the Note document in MongoDB.

+- **/routes:** This is where all the various routes related to the api resides

 - **/services:** Contains business logic.
 The NoteService.ts file interacts with the NoteModel to perform database operations (e.g., findById, find, save, findByIdAndUpdate, findByIdAndDelete).